codenozzle/restlr/README.md

   - Defines paths, access, and media types for REST operations

 ### App and UI
 - The link below will take you to a UI based on a Bootstrap 3 theme.
 The UI interactions and ajax operations are from jQuery.
-Please note that the application is a work in progress and isn't fully functional yet.
+Please note that this application is a work in progress and some features might not be fully functional yet.
   - App Link: [http://localhost:8080/restlr/products.jsp](http://localhost:8080/restlr/products.jsp)

 ### Using cUrl to perform CRUDS operations against the API